austinsonger/Policy-Portal/security-architecture-and-operating-model.md

 |       |      |             |           |         |
 |       |      |             |           |         |

 In the digital age, cyber attacks are inevitable.
-At `Placeholder` , we are taking a “zero trust”, “minimal infrastructure” approach to managing risk and information security.
+At `<Company Placeholder>` , we are taking a “zero trust”, “minimal infrastructure” approach to managing risk and information security.

 This document describes our guiding principles and aspirations in managing risk and the building blocks of our security model.

 ### Policy Statements

-`Placeholder`  policy requires that:
+`<Company Placeholder>`  policy requires that:

-(a) `Placeholder` 's security program and operations should be designed and implemented with the following objectives and best practices:
+(a) `<Company Placeholder>` 's security program and operations should be designed and implemented with the following objectives and best practices:

 * data-centric, cloud-first
 * assume compromise therefore never trust, always verify